dataforseo/TypeScriptClient/docs/interfaces/ISerpAiSummaryRequestInfo.md

 AI prompt
 optional field
-additional task for AI summarizer, also referred to as any form of text, question or information that communicates to AI what response you’re looking for;
+additional task for AI summariser;
+any form of text, question or information that communicates to AI what response you’re looking for;
+max number of symbols or characters you can specify: 2000;
 note: your prompt has to be relevant to the keyword specified in the POST request to SERP API

 #### Source

-main.ts:24362
+main.ts:24518

 ***